Athlete: Maude Hecht

-I was raised in the Pacific Northwest.
-My siblings are athletic.
-I spent my formative years being active, never athletic.
-I didn't make it through highschool and my college alma mater has an ultimate frisbee team.
-After moving around the country and spending some time in Spain, I settled in El Paso, Texas.
+I was raised in the Pacific Northwest, attended college in Massachusetts, and after moving around the country and spending some time in Spain, I settled in El Paso, Texas.
 I am a family nurse practitioner.
 I work fulltime, plus a bit, as a hospitalist, a job that I really enjoy.
-I live with my partner, Lenny (there is a discussion about appropiate designation, we haven't married and don't plan on it, we still really like each other, and when I qualified for the games, Lenny built me a pullup/squat rack in the backyard).
-We have three dogs; Rose, Rey and Portia.
-We have a son here in El Paso and a daughter in Twin Falls, Idaho.
+I live with my partner, Lenny.
+We, now, have four dogs and a foster; Porsche, El Rey and Le Roi, Skeeter John Bugati and Miss Candy Pants.
+We have a son here in Las Cruces, New Mexico and a daughter in Twin Falls, Idaho.

 How I Eat

 I love to eat.
-And I can cook, though the best food is served.
 My mother worked, and my siblings and I learned to cook fairly early.
-My eldest brother, Rick (who is a ultramarathon/marathon runner and avid hiker), read Diet for a Small Planet and we opted, as a household, to become vegetarian.
-It was a great way to learn about food, and nutrients and to value the cooking and eating of whole foods.
+One of my brothers read Diet for a Small Planet and we opted, as a household, to become vegetarian.
+It was a great way to learn about food, and nutrients and to value the cooking and the eating of whole foods.
 As the years went by, my diet again incorporated animal products, however the emphasis on fresh ingredients, healthful foods and the sharing of cooking and eating as been a lifelong value.

 How I Train